awsdocs/amazon-eks-user-guide/doc_source/csi-iam-role.md

 + An existing cluster\.
 + An existing AWS Identity and Access Management \(IAM\) OpenID Connect \(OIDC\) provider for your cluster\.
 To determine whether you already have one, or to create one, see [Creating an IAM OIDC provider for your cluster](enable-iam-roles-for-service-accounts.md)\.

-The following procedure shows you how to create an IAM role and attach the required AWS managed policy to it\.
+The following procedure shows you how to create an IAM role and attach the AWS managed policy to it\.
 You can use `eksctl`, the AWS Management Console, or the AWS CLI\.

 **Note**
 The specific steps in this procedure are written for using the driver as an Amazon EKS add\-on\.
 Different steps are needed to use the driver as a self\-managed add\-on\.